beasteers/preact-habitat-base/README.md

 # build your package and start it
 docker-compose up -d --build
 ```
-Otherwise you can just delete the `docker/` folder.
+Otherwise you can just delete the `docker/` folder if you want. (or not!)

 I included this because it was a bit of a trick getting the npm/nginx setup process working and required overriding the nginx config to redirect all urls to `index.html` instead of just `/` and throwing a `404` for any nested pages if you're using something like `react-router`.